1307 PR.01 Establishing Subrecipients Associated with Sponsored Programs

 Organizations NOT Participating in the FDP Expanded Clearinghouse

-For non-FDP organizations, the PI, with the assistance of their DBO, is responsible for obtaining a completed SIC Form (Form 1304 FR.03A), signed by the subrecipient’s authorized representative along with supporting documentation, such as a Statement of Work, Facilities and Administrative (“F&A”) rate agreement, Budget, and Budget Justification, which is included with the submission of the proposal to OSP.
-It should be noted that the SIC Form contains certifications specific to certain sponsor Conflict of Interest (“COI”) requirements.
-DBOs should be aware of and follow the steps below:
+For organizations not participating in the FDP Expanded Clearinghouse, the PI, with the assistance of their DBO, is responsible for obtaining a completed SIC Form (Form 1304 FR.03A), signed by the subrecipient’s authorized representative along with supporting documentation, such as a Statement of Work, Facilities and Administrative (“F&A”) rate agreement, Budget, and Budget Justification, which is included with the submission of the proposal to OSP.
+Note that Federally Funded Research & Development Centers and National Laboratories do not complete the SIC form (Form 1304 FR.03A):

 - Proposals may not be submitted to a Public Health Service (“PHS”) agency, a PHS-like sponsor, or the National Science Foundation (“NSF”) without certification from the subrecipient that it has a compliant policy and has made all required disclosures.
+This certification is indicated in the SIC Form (Form 1304 FR.03A).
 For a list of PHS agencies and PHS-like sponsors, visit: https://your.yale.edu/research-support/conflict-interest/frequently-asked-questions-coi and select “What are the PHS agencies and other sponsors that have adopted the PHS regulations?”.

 - If the subrecipient does not have a compliant PHS policy, the DBO provides the subrecipient with the Yale model PHS compliant policy and model disclosure form for the subrecipient to adopt and complete.

-- In those rare instances when a subrecipient does not have a PHS compliant policy and is unable to adopt the model policy at the time of proposal submission, Yale’s COI policy will apply to the subrecipient’s personnel identified as being “responsible” for the design, conduct, or reporting of the research and, therefore, must complete a Yale External Interest Disclosure form.
+- In those rare instances when a subrecipient does not have a PHS compliant policy and is unable to adopt the model policy at the time of proposal submission, Yale’s COI policy will apply to the subrecipient’s personnel identified as being “responsible” for the design, conduct, or reporting of the research and, therefore, must complete an External Interest Disclosure form for Yale.
 Yale must receive the disclosure before the proposal is submitted to OSP.
 The subrecipient must however, certify that it will have a compliant policy by the time of award.

 B. Preparing Proposal Budgets that Include a Subrecipient(s)